-deregulation of US domestic telecommunications provides Europeans with new opportunities to enter the American market, since the liberalized environment it possible makes for European carriers to acquire or set up American long-distance companies.
-The British company Cables and Wireless PLC now owns TDX systems, an American discount long distance company.
-France Cables and Radio, the international subsidiary of the French PTT. in 1983 acquired shares of Argo Communications, an American inter-city carrier [15].
+deregulation of US telecommunications provides Europeans with new opportunities to enter the American market, since the liberalized environment makes it possible European carriers to acquire or set American long-distance companies.
+British company Cables and Wireless PLC now-owns TDX systems, an American discount long distance company.
+France Cables and Radio, the international subsidiary of the French PTT, in 1983 acquired shares of Argo Communications, an American inter-city carrier [15].
 Such entry can be accomplished without the need for international agreements or negotiations.
-Under the Second Computer Inquiry decision, enhanced service providers are unregulated.
-Thus Pacnet Communications, which had been acquired by the British firm Cable and Wireless, requested a certain FCC status to provide overseas customers with American resale packet switched network services [16].
-With such a status, Pacnet would not have had to file with the FCC, and could even have acquired satellite circuits from Comsat without requiring authorization.
-This arrangement creates the possibility that European PTTs could not only set up their own unregulated distribution networks in the US, but also at the same time restrict their competitors in the US from entering the domestic markets in Europe.
+Under the Second Computer Inquiry decision, enhanced unrequlated. service providers are Thus Pacnet Communications, which had been acquired by the British firm Cable and Wireless, requested a certain PCC status to provide overseas customers with American resale packet switched network services [16].
+With such a Pacnet would not have had to status. file with the FCC, and could even have acquired satellite circuits from Comsat without requiring authorization. arrangement creates the possibility that European PTTs could not only set up their own unregulated distribution networks in the US, but also at the same time restrict their competitors in US from entering the domestic markets in Europe.